 - Traffic is reduced on campus and the local roads, creating a better environment

 - Older car parks, which are inefficient in their use of space, are cleared to make way for new developments or enhanced public space for University members and local residents to enjoy

 The first step towards the periphery parking vision is complete - Lynchgate Car Park is accessed directly from Lynchgate Road (near Cannon Park), removing vehicles from Kirby Corner Road and central campus, and is within a few minutes' walk of campus.

 Kirby Corner Car Park

 This is our next major peripheral car park, open from February 2019.
-Located on the highway periphery, with access from Kirby Corner Road, Gibbet Hill Road and University Road, Kirby Corner Car Park offers circa 1,300 spaces.
-The multi-storey car park offers wider bays, no pillars, a lift, and excellent lighting and security.
+Located on the highway periphery, with access from Kirby Corner Road, Gibbet Hill Road and Lord Bhattacharyya Way, Kirby Corner Car Park offers 1,300 spaces.
+The surface parking and multi-storey car park offers wider bays, no pillars, a lift, and excellent lighting and security.